exercism/go/exercises/practice/simple-cipher/.docs/instructions.append.md

 ```

 Argument for `NewShift` must be in the range 1 to 25 or -1 to -25.
 Zero is disallowed.
 For invalid arguments `NewShift` returns nil.

-Argument for `NewVigenere` must consist of lower case letters a-z
+Argument for `NewVigenere` must consist of lower case letters a-z only.
-only.
 Values consisting entirely of the letter 'a' are disallowed.
-For invalid arguments `NewVigenere` returns nil.
+For invalid arguments `NewVigenere` returns `nil`.